 What you need to know

 When life doesn’t go according to plan, building your resilience can help you handle whatever comes your way.
-Explore ideas about how you can reset your mindset, and connect with resources when your need is more immediate.
+Explore ideas about how you can reset your mindset.

 Prioritize your sleep